Want your content to be a marketing superstar? Focus on benefits instead of features.

 - A more beautiful you.

-FEATURES describe the cloths and what they do.
+FEATURES describe the wipes and what they do.
 They clean your skin, they exfoliate, they tone and they hydrate.

-BENEFITS describe why the features matter to a buyer.
+BENEFITS describe why the list of features above should matter to the consumer.

 Women who purchase this product aren’t buying the features listed.
 They’re “buying” is younger, better looking skin.